jackyzha0/quartz/content/notes/bad decisions cost time.md

 notetype: feed
 date: 2022-04-02
 ---
 When we make a decision we decide to go down a route.
-Taking a bad route wastes time and [[time is the most valuable resource]]
+Taking a bad route wastes time and [[notes/time is the most valuable resource]]

 ---